-Christian R. Moevs, Associate Professor of Italian Language and Literature

-Marisel Moreno-Anderson, Assistant Professor of Spanish
+Christian R. Moevs, Associate Professor of Italian Language and Literature Marisel Moreno-Anderson, Assistant Professor of Spanish and Fellow in the Institute for Latino Studies.

-Maria Rosa Olivera-Williams, Associate Professor of Spanish Language and Literature, and Fellow in the Helen Kellogg Institute for International Studies
+Maria Rosa Olivera-Williams, Associate Professor of Spanish Language and Literature, and Fellow in the Helen Kellogg Institute for International Studies, the Institute for Latino Studies and the Nanovic Institute for European Studies.